-The appearance of this disease, with no apparent underlying condition, can also occur as an idiopathic form of Mendelian dominant trait.
+With no apparent underlying condition, the appearance of this disease can also occur as an idiopathic form of dominant Mendelian trait.

-Clubbing, or hippocratic fingers, is a clinically descriptive term, referring to the uniform bulbous inflammation of the soft tissue of the terminal of the phalange of a digit with the consequent loss of the normal angle between the nail and the nail bed.
+Clubbing, or Hippocratic fingers, is a clinically descriptive term referring to the uniform bulbous inflammation of the soft tissue of the terminal of the phalange of a digit with the consequent loss of the average angle between the nail and the nail bed.

 The change of the phalanges of the fingers in the form of a thigh or fingernails in the form of a clock crystal (Hippocratic fingers) presents a well-known clinical phenomenon that suggests the presence of various diseases.

-Especially those diseases associated with hypoxia, manifested by respiratory and / or cardiac insufficiency, as well as malignant tumors and subacute infective endocarditis.
+Especially those diseases associated with hypoxia, manifested by respiratory and cardiac insufficiency, malignant tumors, and subacute infective endocarditis.

-At the same time, the fact that this clinical phenomenon may accompany other diseases (Crohn’s disease, HIV infection) must also be taken into account.
+At the same time, this clinical phenomenon may accompany other diseases (Crohn’s disease, HIV infection) must also be taken into account.

-Hippocratic fingers often appear first than more specific symptoms.
+Hippocratic fingers often appear first, then more specific symptoms.

 In this sense, the correct interpretation of this clinical sign, complemented by laboratory tests, allows an early and valid diagnosis.

-Anatomical considerations, such as the classical measurement of the Lovibond angle or the more recently derived index of the curvature of the nails by Goyal, can usually be identified in a simple physical examination and can be used to identify digital clubbing and to control this dynamics objectively .
+Anatomical considerations, such as the classical measurement of the Lovibond angle or the more recently derived index of the curvature of the nails by Goyal, can usually be identified in a simple physical examination and can be used to identify digital Clubbing and to control these dynamics objectively.

-Several imaging modalities have been used not only to evaluate the fingers but also to help identify possible clues for their development.
+Several imaging modalities have been used to evaluate the fingers and help identify possible clues for their development.

-Clubbing is a characteristic of Pachydermoperiostosis, a rare genodermatosis characterized by pachydermia, digital clubbing, periostosis, with a population of affected males.
+Clubbing is a characteristic of Pachydermoperiostosis, a rare genodermatosis characterized by pachydermia, digital Clubbing, and hyperostosis, with a population of affected males.

-Although it is usually an autosomal dominant model with incomplete penetrance and variable expression, both autosomal and recessive inheritance have been suggested in some families with relatives who have Pachydermoperiostosis.
+Although it is usually an autosomal dominant model with incomplete penetrance and variable expression, both autosomal and recessive inheritance have been suggested in some families with Pachydermoperiostosis relatives.

-Primary hypertrophic osteoarthropathy is a rare hereditary disorder with digital pairing, with formation of new subperiosteal bone and arthropathy.
+Primary hypertrophic osteoarthropathy is a rare hereditary disorder with digital pairing, forming new subperiosteal bone and arthropathy.

 It has been linked to mutations in the HPGD gene of 15-hydroxy-prostaglandin dehydrogenase (15-PGDH), which causes this.

-In another study of homozygous mutations, an intragenic deletion resulting in a mutation was associated with a severe phenotype.
-A heterozygous carrier of a mutation had isolated digital clubbing.
+In another study of homozygous mutations, an intragenic deletion resulting in a modification was associated with a severe phenotype.
+A heterozygous carrier of a mutation had isolated digital Clubbing.

 As Samuel West said in 1897, “Clubbing is one of those phenomena we are all so familiar with that we seem to know more about it than we really can.”